-Learning Goals and Outcomes for the Majors
+Student Learning Outcomes for the Majors (French, Italian Studies, and Spanish)

-LO 6: Critical thinking: Majors can critically analyze a text, define a position, and substantiate it using thorough research techniques, the integration of disparate areas of knowledge, and innovative thinking.
+SLO 4: Critical thinking: Majors can critically analyze a text, define a position, and substantiate it using thorough research techniques, the integration of disparate areas of knowledge, and innovative thinking.

 As part of the Core Curriculum, undergraduate students must have third-semester competency in another language in addition to English at the time of their graduation.
 Students are encouraged to fulfill this requirement during their freshman and sophomore years at USD by completing a third-semester course (201) in any of the language offered by the department:Arabic, Chinese, Classical Greek, French, German, Italian, Japanese, Latin, and Spanish.
 For further details and options,please see the information at the following link: http://www.sandiego.edu/cas/languages/requirements_and_placement/.